liferay/clay/CONTRIBUTING.md

 # If you are using yarn, you can issue this command instead
 # YARN_REGISTRY=http://localhost:4873 yarn publish

-# Now navigate to the frontend-taglib-clay module
+# Now navigate to the frontend-taglib-clay module of your Liferay Portal
 cd {PORTAL_ROOT}/modules/apps/frontend-taglib/frontend-taglib-clay

 # Install the @clayui/button package from your local registry
 YARN_REGISTRY=http://localhost:4873 yarn add @clayui/button

-# Before deploying you shoud stop tomcat
+# Before deploying, you shoud stop the tomcat that's running your Liferay Portal

 # Deploy the module
 gradlew deploy -a

-# Restart tomcat
+# Restart the tomcat
 ```